jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 #### Run synthesis and Implementation.

-* Test and make sure that there is no errors.
+* Test and make sure that there are no errors.

 #### Create and package new IP